datacraft-dsc/starfish-java/README.md

 ## Build Instructions

 For simply using Starfish, you may use the Maven artifacts which are available in the [Maven Central repository][maven-central].
-Note, that Starfish requires Java 8.
+Squid-java requires Java 10 and Maven >= 3.5.2

 #### Building development versions